rookiehpc/rookiehpc.github.io/README.md

 ### C.2) How do I know the location of the corresponding original data.json file? ###

+If you are using the page editor on an existing page, the location of the corresponding `data.json` file is displayed in the blue ruban at the bottom.

+### C.3) What if I want to create a new page, such as a new documentation entry for instance? ###

-Although not all categories below are implemented yet, this is the structure that will likely be followed:
+Although not all categories below are implemented yet, this is the structure that will likely be followed for when you create a new `data.json` file:

 Page | Repository location | Example
 -|-|-